Notice of Data Incident

 An evaluation from one of our sports medicine specialists at Georgia Hand, Shoulder, & Elbow is the first step in the recovery process.

-Our team will ask you to list all the symptoms of your injury.
+Our team will ask you to list all the symptoms of your hand and wrist sports injury.
 They will also ask you to explain how and when it occurred.
 Your doctor will then perform a physical evaluation and establish a treatment plan.

 We may perform an X-ray to locate any breaks or fractures as part of the evaluation process.
 An MRI may also be necessary if your injury is more complex.
 The goal is to pinpoint a solution quickly and help you begin the recovery process immediately.